 - The compatibility of imported equipment with domestic power supplies and networks

-- A discussion of the need for decontamination after the study and methods to achieve this safely
+- A discussion of waste disposal, particularly if large animals are to be used, the need for decontamination after the study, and methods to achieve this safely

 - Evaluation of the competence of available staff and the need for any further education and training prior to the study

 - Availability of contingency plans

 Recruitment of new scientists should be performed in collaboration with the institution’s animal services director to ensure that their needs are met.
 Facility evaluation can be a useful part of that process.

 Guidelines, such as PREPARE, for planning experiments form one part of systematic quality assurance in animal facilities.
 An awareness of the necessity for guidelines should pervade all activities.
 Even species-specific guidelines may have to be adjusted to reflect a novel situation or procedure.

 Quality assurance of an animal facility may conveniently be addressed at three levels:

 1. An overall Plan for management of the research animal facility, including field stations

 The Plan should be based upon a systematic and detailed evaluation of all aspects of the facility’s functions.
 The template for a Program Description used by AAALAC International forms a convenient framework for this, regardless of whether the facility is accredited by AAALAC or not.